tckmn/festival/README.md

 Here is a list of the tasks with brief summaries of each:

-0. `wordcount`&mdash;given a series of words, output each unique word once along with how many times it occurred.
+0. `wordcount`: given a series of words, output each unique word once along with how many times it occurred.